Regression Under Human Assistance: Experiments on Real Data

-Next, we look at the samples that the greedy algorithm outsources to humans and those that leaves to machines.
+We first look closely at the samples that our algorithm outsources to humans to better understand to which extent our algorithm has the ability to learn the underlying relationship between a given sample and its corresponding human and machine error.
 Intuitively, human assistance should be required for those samples which are difficult (easy) for a machine (a human) to decide about.
 Figure~\ref{fig:examples} provides an illustrative example of an easy and a difficult sample image.
-While both sample images are given a score of severity zero for the Drusen disease, one of them contains yellow spots, which are often a sign of Drusen disease\footnote{ In this particular case, the patient suffered diabetic retinopathy, which is also characterized by yellow spots.}, and is therefore difficult to predict.
+While both sample images are given a score of severity zero for the Drusen disease, one of them contains yellow spots, which are often a sign of Drusen disease\footnote{In this particular case, the patient suffered diabetic retinopathy, which is also characterized by yellow spots.}, and is therefore difficult to predict.
 In this particular case, the greedy algorithm outsourced the difficult sample to humans and let the machine decide about the easy one.
 Does this intuitive assignment happen consistently?
-To answer this question, we run our greedy algorithm on the Stare-H and Stare-D datasets under different distributions of human error and assess to which extent the greedy algorithm outsources to humans those samples they can predict more accurately.